OurVoiceUSA/civic-broker/README.md

 ## Features

-This is the API backend to the OVMobile project.
-It sources information from the Google Civic API and passes it along to the app.
-In the future, it will also broker and merge in information from other APIs as well, such as Openstates, Congress API, and other GitHub projects such as @unitedstates.
+This API provides civic data from various sources, such as the Google Civic API, OpenStates, and others.

 ## Development Setup